jjmontesl/ddd/README.md

 nodes within a hierarchy.

 DDD can export entire scenes or branches easily to several 2D and 3D
-formats: SVG, PNG, GLTF/GLB, custom JSON structure.
+formats: SVG, PNG, GLTF/GLB, custom JSON...

 DDD includes an 'object catalog' concept, which allows reusing and caching objects speeding up the generation process, and allowing render engines to leverage shared